Rosalind Ayres-Williams Memorial Scholarship

 “Roz was a great believer of WTP’s mission and appreciated the organizations commitment to inclusion and diversity,” says Patrick Cuccaro, a playwright who, with Roz, co-authored Uncivil Warrning, which was recently showcased at the Atlanta Black Theatre Festival.
 “The scholarship is a fitting way to honor Roz and extend her legacy of looking out for others, especially those who might otherwise be overlooked.”

 Roz died on Christmas Eve, 2017, at the age of 68 after a prolonged illness.
-Along with her skill as a writer, Roz was known for generous spirit.
+Along with her skill as a writer, Roz was known for her generous spirit.

 “Roz was a friend and comrade” says WTP Managing Artistic Director, Amber Bradshaw.
 “Her presence in WTP will be missed.
 I am grateful we have the opportunity to honor her nurturing spirit with this scholarship”.